zmercedes/UnityMultiplayerGame/readme.md

 ### Technical Desirables
 - separation of client/server
-- implementing observer pattern for UI
+- implementing observer pattern for UI/other things